adv12/pshim/README.md

 Import-Module -Name <path_to_publish_directory>/Pshim.dll

-Make sure you publish rather than just building, so you get all the dependencies as well.
+Make sure you publish rather than just building, so you get all the dependencies as well as the main DLL.

 ### Sample usage